Elegant Shrimp Scampi Pasta Lightened Up

 For a gourmet tasting dinner, try this superb shrimp, sauteed in a buttery, garlic and lemon wine sauce.
 It doesn’t get easier to prepare yet it taste so indulgent.
 Instead of having to prep the raw shrimp, by deveining and such, I like to use cooked shrimp.
 It’s so much easier and cooks in minutes!
-The skinny for each generous serving, 457 calories and 14 grams of fat compared to it’s full fat version at 921 calories and 48 grams of fat!
+The skinny for each generous serving, 457 calories and 14 grams of fat.

 Ingredients